CSE301

 Natural language interface

 Your game should have a primitive natural language interface, like Binary Tree World.
-For this project, your easiest path will probably be to adapt the monadic parsing code for your specific world.
-Alternatively, you might implement a general-purpose parsing algorithm for context-free grammars, such as the CYK algorithm or Earley’s algorithm, in order to gain flexibility for describing the game language by a CFG without worrying about the problem of left recursion.
-(You can find examples of some CFGs for generating simple English sentences in Chapter 17 of Jurafsky and Martin’s Speech and Language Processing (3rd ed. draft).)
+For this project, your easiest path will probably be to adapt the monadic parsing code for your specific world, although you could also try to implement a general-purpose parsing algorithm (such as Earley’s algorithm) to gain additional flexibility.

 You can use any natural language that you wish for the game interface, as long as you document the project clearly in English.